 What causes tinea capitis and who is at risk?

 Tinea capitis (also called ringworm of the scalp) is a skin disorder that usually affects only children younger than age ten.
-It can be persistent and contagious; however, it often disappears spontaneously at puberty.
+It can be persistent and is highly contagious; it is not due to an infection by a worm.
+Ringworm gets its name from the appearance of the round lesions that occur on the scalp.

 The fungi that cause tinea infections thrive in warm, moist areas.
 You have an increased risk for tinea infection if you have poor hygiene, prolonged wetness of the skin (such as from sweating), and minor skin or scalp injuries.

 Tinea infections are contagious.
-You can catch it if you come into direct contact with someone who has the condition, or if you touch contaminated items such as combs, hats, clothing, or similar surfaces.
+You can catch the skin disorder if you come into direct contact with someone who has the condition, or if you touch contaminated items such as combs, hats, clothing, or similar surfaces.
 The infection can enter through cut or broken skin.
-The infection can also be spread by pets, particularly cats.
+The infection can also be spread by pets, particularly cats or dogs.
+Horses, pigs and cows can transmit ringworm, too.
+Missing patches of hair on an animal may be a sign of ringworm, and the animal should be seen by a veterinarian.

 Good general hygiene is important in the prevention and treatment of all tinea infections.
 The scalp should be shampooed regularly, especially after haircuts.

 Avoid contact with infected pets or individuals.
-Headgear, combs, brushes, and similar items should not be exchanged unless they are first thoroughly cleaned and dried.
+Headgear, combs, brushes, and similar items should not be shared.
 Children sharing sleeping mats at daycare have contracted tinea capitis, as well.

-Symptoms include round, scaly lesions on the scalp.
+Symptoms of tinea capitis include round, scaly lesions on the scalp.
 These areas may be red or swollen (inflamed).
 The patient may also have areas that appear bald (alopecia), due to hair that has broken off.
 There may be small black dots on the scalp.

 Itching of the scalp may be slight, or may not occur at all.
 Sometimes, there may be pus-filled lesions on the scalp (kerions).